vincentbernat/network-lab/README.md

 lab (`git log --oneline -1 lab-generic` for example) and get a checkout for it (`git checkout 22f22864632a`).

-**⚠ Warning!** Currently, most labs won't work due to the inability to use an overlay over 9P starting from kernel 4.2.
-Labs updated in 2016+ should work with such a kernel.
-This includes `lab-generic`.
+**⚠ Warning!** There is a bug in Linux that would prevent the labs from working when using a kernel 4.2, 4.3, 4.4 or 4.5.
+This bug is fixed in kernel 4.6 as well as in 4.4.17.

 License
 -------